 The role of behavior in the range expansion of an invasive colonial orbweaver spider, Cyrtophora citricola

 Given the ecological and economic costs of invasive species, increasing incidences of species introductions have highlighted the importance of understanding the dynamics of their range expansion.
 Individuals at the front of an ongoing range expansion are often the first to encounter novel environmental conditions; thus, they are often exposed to a different set of selection pressures compared to conspecifics at the core of the range.
 Identifying phenotypic trait differences between individuals at the leading edge and core may provide valuable insight on the driving factors of both range establishment and spread that might be applied in limiting invasion events.
 Previous research documenting phenotypic shifts across species ranges have focused on morphological changes and life history shifts, but research on the role of behavior in the success of animal invasions lags behind.

 I am interested in the variation of behavioral types (AKA behavioral syndromes, personalities, etc.) within populations of the invasive colonial tentweb orbweaver, Cyrtophora citricola.
 It has Old World origins, with descriptions in Asia, Europe, and Africa, but has been increasingly introduced in the Americas as of the last 20 years.
 Originally reported in Florida in 2000, C. citricola initially occupied a narrow range south of Miami.
-In my recently completed field season, I established that its range in Florida now spans over 150 miles north, suggesting an ongoing range expansion process.
+Its range in Florida now spans over 150 miles north, suggesting an ongoing range expansion process.
 Cyrtophora citricola is an uncommon spider due to its colonial tendencies.
 Some spiders are found in large colonies consisting of a network of connected webs, whereas others remain in solitary webs.
-Due to this variation in social grouping, I am interested in whether a suite of behavioral traits, including social tendency, can explain certain spatial patterns of occurrence of individuals across a range.
+Due to this variation in social grouping, I am interested in whether a suite of behavioral traits, including dispersal tendency, can explain certain spatial patterns of occurrence of individuals across a range.
 I hypothesize that certain behavioral types, such as individuals with high dispersal or low social tendencies, may accumulate at invasion fronts and promote range expansion.

 Risks of biological invasions associated with the global shipping routes